 There are many reasons to show appreciation for someone during your job search.
-You might want to say thank you to a former boss for a letter of reference, thank a client for a job referral, thank a networking contact for an informational interview, or thank a potential employer for an in-person interview.
+You might want to say “thank you” to a former boss for a letter of reference, thank a client for a job referral, thank a networking contact for an informational interview, or thank a potential employer for an in-person interview.

 You might also want to show appreciation for something unrelated to your job search.
 For example, you might wish to demonstrate appreciation for an employee who has made a contribution to a team, a boss who has provided you with guidance, or a supervisor who recommended you for a promotion.

 Sending someone an appreciation letter is a great way to show thanks and to maintain strong relationships with people in your network.

 Why Send an Appreciation Letter

 Saying “thank you” is also a way to forge or grow a relationship with a professional connection.
-That can help your career in the future, as well as on a short-term basis.
-Thus, if you take the time to write a sincere letter that is well-expressed, grammatical, and free of spelling errors, you will stand out favorably in comparison to peers who lack this ability.
+This can help your career in the future, as well as on a short-term basis.
+If you take the time to write a sincere letter that is well-expressed, grammatical, and free of spelling errors, you will stand out favorably in comparison to peers who lack this ability.

 Below are tips on how to write appreciation letters, as well as a list of appreciation letter samples to use as templates for a variety of personal and professional circumstances where you would like to show your appreciation.

 Write your letter as soon as possible.
 Try to send the appreciation letter or email as soon as possible.
 For example, if you have an informational interview with a contact, send them a thank-you letter by the next day.
 You want the person receiving the letter to remember what you are thanking them for.

 Explain why you’re writing the letter.
 Clearly explain what you are showing appreciation for.
 Especially if you dropped the ball on writing immediately and it has been a while, the person might need a reminder.

 Keep the letter it short and focused.
 Keep your letter concise.
 You want to express your thanks without going on for too long.
 A couple of paragraphs is typically sufficient.